ardroci/domain-generation-algorithm/README.md

 	- CoreBot's DGA generator

 - DNS Crawler
-	- Makes a DNS query, sends it and retrieves the reply in json format (RFC8427)
+	- Makes a DNS query, sends it and retrieves the reply in JSON format (RFC8427)

 Usage
 -----------